Individual motivation enables all the healthcare workers to receive their individual hand hygiene level in a weekly report received in an email.

-Individual motivation is a service that enables all the healthcare workers to sign up to receive their individual hand hygiene level in a weekly email – which brings them increased knowledge on where to improve.
+The report brings them increased knowledge on where to improve.
 They can compare themselves to their colleagues on all measured wards.
 Everyone is anonymous, and the user is the only one able to view their hand hygiene level.

-Individual Motivation page in Sani analytics
+Individual Motivation page in Sani Analytics

-The Individual motivation page in Sani analytics shows the Primary contact person and the Hygiene mentor the number of healthcare workers who have signed up to receive their hand hygiene level.
+The Individual motivation page in Sani Analytics shows the Primary contact person and the Hygiene mentor the number of healthcare workers who have signed up to receive their hand hygiene level.
 Still, you will not see who signed up and what their hand hygiene levels are.

 What do my healthcare workers receive?

 They receive data for each room type on the ward on a weekly basis.
 They can see their hand hygiene in comparison to their colleagues.
 Below is an example of the report your healthcare workers receive.
 We recommend you take a look at it and understand what you see.
-We have also outlined a couple of frequently asked questions from healthcare workers that you should check out and familiarize yourself with.

-How does the health care worker sign up?
+How does the healthcare worker sign up?

 Read how you and your colleagues can sign up to receive Individual Motivation reports here.